riccdigital/bg-gradients-odin/README.md

+# README

-This is to exercise with CSS3 backgrounds and gradients.
+This is to exercise with CSS3 backgrounds and gradients